Last updated on October 5th, 2019 at 01:06 pm

 5. Food Options

 There are plenty of fine dining options in DC, but there are just as many good food choices that are affordable.
 Thanks to its international nature, you’ll find every kind of ethnic food imaginable.
 Visit the hole-in-the-wall, mom and pop restaurants for delicious food at affordable prices.
 Visit a grocery store and pack a picnic a few days to save even more.
-And, another quick tip–I always check Groupon and Restaurants.com for restaurant deals before traveling.
+And, another quick tip–I always check Groupon and Restaurant.com for restaurant deals before traveling.
 I use these offers at home, but they work just as well when you travel.

 Finally, spring and summer are high season in DC.
 If you can, schedule your visit for fall or winter to take advantage of smaller crowds and lower prices.
 Don’t let the reputation of a high cost of living scare you away from visiting Washington DC – it’s much more affordable than you might think!